 Eventually the state and federal governments allowed the paper currency to depreciate until it was worthless, and all paper money was withdrawn by the end of the war.

 Again, it didn’t last long before paper money would make a return.

 In 1782 the Bank of North America was established.
-This was a private bank that was modeled on the Bank of England and it was granted a monopoly on the issue of paper money.
+This was a private bank that was modelled on the Bank of England and it was granted a monopoly on the issue of paper money.

 This paper money was redeemable in gold and silver but due to the lack of confidence in the bank their notes quickly lost value.